Daxesh25/nops-docs/pages/GettingStarted/SSO/sso-aws.md

 **Note**: Ensure user access and user status are enabled.

-8\. **Accept the Invitation in your \[added users in nOps application] email received from AWS with the subject: Invitation to join AWS IAM Identity Center (successor to AWS Single Sign-On).**
+**Step8: Accept the Invitation in your \[added users in nOps application] email received from AWS with the subject: Invitation to join AWS IAM Identity Center (successor to AWS Single Sign-On).**

 - Accept the invitation received on your email as shown below.